 On June 26, 2016, we acquired substantially all of the assets of M.T.
 Food Service, Inc. ("MT Food"), based in Chicago, Illinois.
 Founded in the mid-1990's, MT Food is a wholesale distributor of dairy, produce, specialty and grocery items in the metro Chicago area.
 The purchase price for the transaction was \$21,500, of which, \$21,000 was paid in cash at closing with an additional \$500 payable 18 months after the closing date.
 The aggregate purchase price was paid through cash-on-hand and the proceeds from a draw down on our delayed draw term loan facility.
 The final purchase price is subject to a customary working capital true-up.
-We will also pay additional contingent consideration, if earned, in the form of an earn-out amount which totals \$500 to MT Food; the payment of the earn-out liability is subject to certain conditions, including the successful achievement of Gross Profit targets for the MT Food operations are transferred to our existing Chicago facility, not to exceed one year.
+We will also pay additional contingent consideration, if earned, in the form of an earn-out amount which totals \$500 to MT Food; the payment of the earn-out liability is subject to certain conditions, including the successful achievement of Gross Profit targets for the MT Food entity during the period between the acquisition date and the date the MT Food operations are transferred to our existing Chicago facility, not to exceed one year.

 On April 6, 2015, we acquired substantially all the equity interests of Del Monte Capitol Meat Co. and substantially all the assets of certain of its affiliated companies (collectively, "Del Monte") for an aggregate purchase price of approximately \$184,074.
-Founded in 1926, Del Monte supplies high quality, USDA inspected beef, pork, lamb, veal, poultry and seafood products to Northern California.
+Founded in 1926, Del Monte supplies high quality, USDA inspected beef, pork, lamb, yeal, poultry and seafood products to Northern California.
 The funding of the acquisition consisted of the following: